 that you might have a second benefit [grace]—

 Paul planned to visit Corinth twice on his next trip.
-His original purpose of visiting the Corinthians was to edify them.
+His original purpose in visiting the Corinthians was to edify them.
 He bore God’s “grace” to them.
 His delay in coming to Corinth was an act of God.

 to pass by way of you to Macedonia,